-Laura Fergusson Trust Incorporated began its life over 45 years ago, when a progressive group of people, led by Lady Laura Fergusson, wife of the then Governor General, Sir Bernard Fergusson and Lady Mary Caughey became concerned at the lack of appropriate residential facilities for disabled people.
+Laura Fergusson Trust Incorporated began its life in 1967, when a progressive group of people, led by Lady Laura Fergusson, wife of the then Governor General, Sir Bernard Fergusson and Lady Mary Caughey became concerned at the lack of appropriate residential facilities for disabled people.
 They chose actions over words and began the task of providing a solution to the residential problems of the disabled.

 After overcoming many difficulties the founding group purchased a property at Great South Road in Auckland and began developing a residential facility.
 This was the first facility in New Zealand to cater for the residential needs of the disabled community.